wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 then we have another choice:
 should we run "viz" or "summarize"?
 It turns out that some of these choices are better than others.
-In this small example the "bad" choices are not terrible, but for larger DAGs they  could lead to an large performance loss.
+In this small example the "bad" choices are not terrible, but for larger DAGs they  could lead to a large performance loss.

 There are some rules of thumb for selecting ready tasks.
-A good and popular one is: Whenever there is a choice **pick the task that is on  the  critical path.** After all it's critical.
+A good and popular one is: Whenever there is a choice **pick the task that is on  the  critical path.** After all it is critical.
 But this is not guaranteed to be always best.
 It just happens to work well for many DAGs.

 #### Simulating Execution on a 2-core Computer